 again and went on other missionary journeys together.
 Paul had to change his

-mind and convey to everybody that Mark regained his status among the brethren
+mind and convey to everybody that Mark regained trust among the brethren

 because of the things Paul had previously told them.
 Paul must have been